-7.1.12 Checking the MailMate Setup
+7.1.6 Checking the MailMate Setup

-- 1. Make sure that you have followed the instructions in the Setting Up MailMate section. - 2.
+- 1. Make sure that you have followed the instructions in the Setting Up MailMate section.
+It may help to toggle the Enable for messages in setting to a random mailbox and then back to Inbox. - 2.
 If you are using macOS 10.14 or later, make sure that MailMate has Automation access to control SpamSieve. - 3.
 If you are using an Apple Silicon Mac, make sure that you are using version r5782 of MailMate or later to work around a suspected bug in Rosetta.

-1. When you receive a new message, note its subject.
+- 1. When you receive a new message, note its subject.

-- 2. Click on SpamSieve's icon in the Dock. - 3.
-Choose Log from the Window menu.
+- 2. Click on SpamSieve's icon in the Dock.

+- 3. Choose Log from the Window menu.